 Figure 5.
-Profile of New Generation Seeking to Interconnect onto the PJM Grid
+Profile of New Generation Seeking to Interconnect onto the PJM Grid other stakeholders, FERC and NERC.
+The transition drives us and our stakeholders to consider a number of overarching issues, including:

 The continued move toward decarbonization of the electric sector is a reality that PJM is committed to help facilitate in a manner that ensures grid reliability and uses our regional scale and competitive markets, wherever possible, to deliver efficiency for customers.
 It is a change that has great promise to spur new innovative technologies that can support grid reliability.